rhymeyang/Se/docs/304/101_Introduction.md

 ### 3. CAN Bus (Controller Area Network) Exploits

-Scenario: An attacker gains physical or wireless access to the vehicle’s CAN bus network, which connects microcontrollers and devices inside the vehicle.
+**Scenario**: An attacker gains physical or wireless access to the vehicle’s CAN bus network, which connects microcontrollers and devices inside the vehicle.
 They manipulate data between the vehicle’s electronic control units (ECUs).

-Potential Impact: Unauthorized commands could be sent to the vehicle’s critical systems, such as disabling airbags or anti-lock brakes, or altering speed and engine performance.
+**Potential Impact**: Unauthorized commands could be sent to the vehicle’s critical systems, such as disabling airbags or anti-lock brakes, or altering speed and engine performance.

-Mitigation:
+**Mitigation**:

 - Implement encryption and message authentication for CAN bus communications.